syncfusion-content/uwp-docs/uwp/Map/Map-Selection.md

 ---
 layout: post
-title: Map Selection in UWP Map control | Syncfusion
+title: Map Selection in UWP Maps | Syncfusion®
-description: Learn how to enable and customize single and multiple shape selection in the Syncfusion UWP Map control using SfMaps selection properties.
+description: Map selection in the UWP Maps enables users to highlight and interact with map elements for focused analysis and data exploration.
 platform: uwp
 control: SfMaps
 documentation: ug
 ---

-# Map Selection in UWP Map (SfMaps)
+# Map Selection in UWP Maps

 Each shape in the map can be selected and unselected when interacted with shapes.
 There are two ways to select the map shapes: